jaytan3966/UCSB-Dine-In/README.md

 ### User log in

 Keep track of posted reviews.
 Gain title / status / profile decoration when a user posts a lot of reviews (like Yelp)

+### Calorie Counter

+Add nutrition facts for each food item